mediaexplorer74/YoutubeApp/README.md

 - Draft / Proto

 ## Big "crazy bug" what still exists till/from 2017 year
 - Google auth failed ONLY ON Windows 10 Mobile OS.
 Not on desktop Windows 10.
 So strange.
 IMHO, this is echo of Google-MS "mobile wars".
-Proof: https://github.com/googleapis/google-api-dotnet-client/issues/986  Opened this "Broken login page" issue on Apr 27, 2017

 ## Credits / References
 - MIT